 15. The exhibit, Financial Statements, and Schedule

 The following Documents were filed as part of the Report under this part:

 - Separate financial statements of an associated entity whose securities are pledged as collateral

 Benefits of Form 10 K

-- Form 10 K explains the Company’s Finance, Risk and also gives an idea about the future prospect of Management.
+- Form 10 K explains the Company’s Finances and Risks and gives an idea about the future prospect of Management.

-- Form 10 K is prospectus for potential investors to take their investment decisions.
+- It is a prospectus for potential investors to make investment decisions.

-- Form 10 K is the important documents introduced by the SEC to ensure transparency for the investors and to ensure true information flow.
+- It is an important document introduced by the SEC to ensure investors’ transparency and true information flow.

 Form 10 K is an annual report which consists of information like background, Organization Structure, financial details, Management details, and any other relevant information and is the most detailed and important document available in the public domain that acts as a prospectus for investors.
-This annual report needs to be submitted to the US Security and Exchange Commission (SEC) by every public listed company.
+Every publicly listed company must submit This annual report to the US Security and Exchange Commission (SEC).

-This is a guide to Form 10 K. Here we discuss the Introduction and Components of Form 10 K which includes, Business and Financial Details, etc, along with Benefits of Form 10 K. You may also look at the following articles to learn more –
+This is a guide to Form 10 K. Here we discuss the introduction and components of Form 10 K which includes business and financial details, etc., along with the benefits of Form 10 K. You may also look at the following articles to learn more –